 Issue: Insufficient explanation of why and how the clerical error occurred and why the error was not corrected earlier.
 In general this explanation is only adequate if a transposition error occurred and such circumstances should be included in the description.

-Acceptable explanation: The research assistant in the lab who ordered the supplies used an account number of a project that was terminated.
+Acceptable explanation: [Explain how the items being transferred will benefit the scope of the project.]
+The research assistant in the lab who ordered the supplies used an account number of a project that was terminated.
 He has been instructed to use the new account number.
-In the future, all supply orders will be reviewed and approved by an appropriate department administrator prior to submission of the order so that errors can be prevented.
+In the future, all supply orders will be reviewed and approved by the PI or an appropriate department administrator prior to submission of the order so that errors can be prevented.

 Questionable explanation: Change of Status form was not processed in time.